zakunix/Linux-Scripts/README.md

 # Linux-Scripts
-Some linux scripts that I use.
-Which distro they are in will be indicated, so some scripts may not work on other distros.
-Overall, they should work just fine on any distro.
+This repository contains a collection of Linux scripts that I’ve written and/or used for various purposes.
+While they were created with specific distributions in mind, they may also work on others with minimal modification.

+Scripts are organized by the distribution they were originally developed or tested on.
+Please note that functionality may vary depending on your system configuration.